prestodb/presto/presto-docs/src/main/sphinx/sql/explain.rst

 Fragment type specifies how the fragment is executed by Presto nodes and how the data is distributed between fragments:

+``SINGLE``
-  * ``SINGLE``: Fragment is executed by single node.
+    Fragment is executed on a single node.

+``HASH``
-  * ``HASH``: Fragment is executed by a fixed number of Presto nodes.
-Fragment input data is distributed among nodes with a hash function.
+    Fragment is executed on a fixed number of nodes with the input data distributed using a hash function.

+``ROUND_ROBIN``
-  * ``ROUND_ROBIN``: Fragment is executed by a fixed number of Presto nodes.
-Fragment input data is distributed among nodes with a round robin function.
+    Fragment is executed on a fixed number of nodes with the input data distributed in a round-robin fashion.

+``BROADCAST``
-  * ``BROADCAST``: Fragment is executed by a fixed number of Presto nodes.
-Fragment input data is broadcasted to all nodes.
+    Fragment is executed on a fixed number of nodes with the input data broadcasted to all nodes.

+``SOURCE``
-  * ``SOURCE``: Fragment is executed on nodes where input splits needs to be accessed from.
+    Fragment is executed on nodes where input splits are accessed.

 Examples
 --------